 - The proportion of examinees selecting the wrong answers was nicely distributed, not too high, and with negative Rpbis values.
 This means the distractors are sufficiently incorrect and not confusing.

-- The Mean for students selecting the correct answer was much higher (
+- The Mean for students selecting the correct answer was much higher than the mean for the distractors (same reason as Rpbis pattern)

 Item Analysis with Item Response Theory

-Item Response Theory (IRT) is a very sophisticated paradigm of item analysis and tackles numerous psychometric tasks.
+Item Response Theory (IRT) is a very sophisticated paradigm of item analysis and tackles numerous psychometric tasks, from item analysis to equating to adaptive testing.
 It requires much larger sample sizes than CTT (100-1000 responses per item) and extensive expertise (typically a PhD psychometrician).
 It isn’t suitable for small-scale exams like classroom quizzes.

 However, it is used by virtually every “real” exam you will take in your life, from K-12 benchmark exams to university admissions to professional certifications.